 Unit three: Managing Outwards in a Networked Government

-Unit three explores the variety of relationships that managers need to build across the public sector and outside it—with the private sector, with community and not-for-profit sector and with citizens and clients of government services.
+- Unit three explores the variety of relationships that managers need to build across the public sector and outside it - with the private sector, with community and the not-for-profit sector, and with citizens and clients of government services.

 Unit four: Managing Operations for Outcomes